whosonfirst/py-mapzen-whosonfirst/README.md

 # py-mapzen-whosonfirst-bundle

-A package to install all the other Who's On First Python packages
+A (mostly working as-in-almost-there...) package to install all the other Who's On First Python packages

 ## What does it install?